cunnie/writings/i_am_become_forever.md

 "Please," said Taggart.

-"Very well.
-You are thinking to disagree with me.
-In your head, you argue, 'Time always flows, and events always occur.'.
-But know that there are moments when events do not occur, where the fabric of space-time itself is so warped that events may not occur, or the notion of occurrence has lost all meaning.
-There are things beyond event horizons."

-"Singularities."

-"Singularities.
-What your mathematicians and physicists describe in their papers, their painstaking formulas describing things all-but-impossible to imagine, and yet even they admit that their formulas break down at the outer limits."

-"Do you know what happens next?"

-"Yes, I know exactly what will happen next.
-For example, you are considering one final attempt to approach me, to try to understand what I truly am, but I must dissuade you from the course of action, for the very laws of nature bend in my presence.
-Be careful, lest you come too close, for you will be forever changed."
+"I will not.
+Instead, I will tell you something of substance.
+There is a person in your care who has been trapped.
+This person did you a great service, broke through your grief, and who changed you.
+Your present form?
+That was her doing.
+You shall intervene and save her."

+"What if I choose not to intervene?"

+"You still do not understand: there is no choice, the Tapestry of Time has been woven.
+And there is more."

+"More?"

+"It will be the end of you as you know yourself to be.
+To save her you must sacrifice yourself."

+"I won't do it."

+"Your protestations are irrelevant.
+There is one more thing you need: approach me, but do not touch, for if you touch me it shall be your ruin."

-Taggart, not dissuaded, once again approached the bright ball, and again as he neared it he could feel time and space shift and stretch.
+Taggart once again approached the bright ball, and again as he neared it he could feel time and space shift and stretch.

-"Dare not touch.
-It will be your ruin."

-This bright ball was beyond him.
-It was not of this world, and did not belong here.

-"Very well," said Taggart.
-"I will not touch."

-"I want to express something," said the ball.
+"Give me your hand," said the ball.

-"Yes?"
+Taggart was about to protest, _I have no hands, not in this state_, but instead reached out what felt to be his hand.

+He felt a tingling sensation, like an electric shock.

+"I have hardened your hand," said the ball.
+"If you look closely, you will see that you are carrying a gift.
+It is me."

+Taggart looked at his hand, and saw a bright pinpoint of light.

+"It is not you, it is only a very small part of you."

 "Your fellow beings would describe you as noble.
 And, in moments, you will be called upon to do an act of great nobility, and, before you leave, I would like